garrettrowe/seed/README.md

 # Installation Notes
 1. Clone the repo to your system
 2. Create a new file in the root of the app called 'vcap-local.json'
-3. Copy and Paste the contents of the VCAP_SERVICES from the commsCalendar app into 'vcap-local.json' [screen cap](docs/vcapservices.png)
+3. Copy and Paste the contents of the VCAP_SERVICES from the commsCalendar app into 'vcap-local.json' [SCREEN CAP](docs/vcapservices.png)
+4. Run npm install
-4. Run: node app.js
+5. Run: node app.js

 # Contirubtion Notes